Pavel Losevsky - Fotolia

 Commvault last year launched Endpoint Data Protection as a Service for backup and recovery of laptops, desktops and other devices.

-"Our research shows that nearly all new application deployments have a cloud element, so being able to operate in the cloud is pretty critical," Goodwin said.
+"Our research shows that nearly all application deployments have a cloud element, so being able to operate in the cloud is pretty critical," Goodwin said.
 "New application deployments on premises are pretty much flat.
 On the broad scale, all the growth is in the cloud."

 Goodwin added that selling Commvault backup as a service makes sense, as it's the logical choice for the vendor to grow alongside the market.